-These mixtures will grow on most soils down to a pH of arounf 5.6, on extreme sites mixtures should be tailored for acidic soils, water logged areas or very free draining soils.
+These mixtures will grow on most soils down to a pH of around 5.6, on extreme sites mixtures should be tailored for acidic soils, water logged areas or very free draining soils.

-Generally these mixtures are designed to create a dense, robust surface as quickly as possible, their ability to create a low growing, sward means that they do not produce large amount of leafy growth or ground cover, as a consiquence they must be sown at a robust sowing rate to create the desired turf.
+Generally these mixtures are designed to create a dense, robust surface as quickly as possible, their ability to create a low growing sward means that they do not produce large amount of leafy growth or ground cover, as a consequence they must be sown at a robust sowing rate to create the desired turf.
 Sowing too thinly will lean to a gappy, less robust surface.

 These mixtures are usually sown from 35 - 70 grams per metre squared, a much higher sowing rate than agricultural mixtures, which have a much better ability to spread and fill in gaps within the sward.

 Mixtures including ryegrass will germinate and estbalish quickly, with a better ability to 'green up' an area quickly, however it will also need to more regular maintenance.

 Mixtures without ryegrass may take up an extra 5-7 days to germinate and start to appear visible as a seedling, due to their slower growing nature.

 When to Sow

 These mixtures should be sown from March to September, the higher sowing rate than many mixtures means they have a wider sowing window than some agricultural mixtures.